TheodaVidyani/MobileAppDevEntertainmentAPP/README.md

-# Healthcare App - Corona Tracker 💉🌍
+# Art Gallery App - Masterpieces at Your Fingertips 🎨🌐

-This app provides up-to-date information about COVID-19 statistics in various countries.
-Users can view the number of cases, recoveries, and deaths globally and for specific countries.
-The app also includes a simple user authentication system, allowing users to register and log in to track their progress and view statistics.
+This app brings a stunning collection of artwork from around the world to your device.
+Users can explore famous masterpieces, view artist details, and search for art by themes, periods, or artists.
+The app also includes a user authentication system, enabling users to register and log in for a personalized experience.

 ## Table of Contents 📚
 - [Project Description](#project-description)